-Before April 7, 2021, each brief served under Rule 10 shall be scored in accordance with Rules 21 and 23(a) to generate a new Brief Score for each team for use in the National Rounds.
+Before April 6, 2022, each brief served under Rule 10 shall be scored in accordance with Rules 21 and 23(a) to generate a new Brief Score for each team for use in the National Rounds.

-12. National Operations Director's National Rounds Notification

-- a.
-By April 7, 2021, the National Operations Director shall email initial pairings, sides, location, time, and all other logistics of the National Rounds to each participating team that complied with all Rules.
-The National Operations Director shall make every effort to provide this information as soon as possible as it becomes known and/or following brief judging. - b.
-Between April 9, 2021 and April 12, 2021 (11:00 pm local time)), each team shall share their briefs with the other teams participating in the national competition via service email, copying the National Operations Director.
-The Certification of Service shall not be changed but still reflect the National Operations Director.
+12. National Operations Director's National Rounds Notification a.
+By April 6, 2022, the National Operations Director(s) shall email initial pairings, sides, location, time, and all other logistics of the National Rounds to each participating team that complied with all Rules.
+The National Operations Directors shall make every effort to provide this information as soon as possible as it becomes known and/or following brief judging.

+b.
+Between April 8, 2022 and April 11, 2022 (11:00 pm local time)), each team shall share their briefs with the other teams participating in the national competition via service email, copying the National Operations Directors.
+The Certification of Service shall not be changed but still reflect the National Operations Directors.
-13. National Rounds - Wednesday, April 15 - Friday, April 16, 2021

-- a.
-The National Rounds shall proceed with Preliminary and Bracketed rounds until a National Final Round under the same procedures as the Regional Rounds under Rule 8 except as provided for in this Section and Section 18, with the National Operations Director substituting for the Regional Director and coordinating all actions. - b.
+13. National Rounds - Wednesday, April 13 - Friday, April 15, 2022 a.
+The National Rounds shall proceed with Preliminary and Bracketed rounds until a National Final Round under the same procedures as the Regional Rounds under Rule 8 except as provided for in this Section and Section 18, with the National Operations Directors substituting for the Regional Director(s) and coordinating all actions.

+b.
 The Preliminary round of the National Competition shall consist of two of scored rounds.
-During the first round of scored oral arguments, each team shall present oral arguments supported by one of their briefs (Appellant or Appellee) as assigned by the National Operations Director.
+During the first round of scored oral arguments, each team shall present oral arguments supported by one of their briefs (Appellant or Appellee) as assigned by the National Operations Directors.
 During the second round of scored oral arguments, each team shall be assigned to a new pairing and will present oral arguments supported by their remaining brief.
-For example, a team assigned to argue as Appellant during the first round, shall be assigned to argue as Appellee in the second round. - c.
+For example, a team assigned to argue as Appellant during the first round, shall be assigned to argue as Appellee in the second round.

+c.
 The four teams having the highest Preliminary round scores will advance to the Semi-Final rounds.
 The Semi-Final rounds shall be bracketed rounds as set forth in Rule 22(c).
-The two winners of the Semi-Final Rounds shall advance to the Final Round, which shall also proceed as a bracketed round. - d.
+The two winners of the Semi-Final Rounds shall advance to the Final Round, which shall also proceed as a bracketed round.

+d.
 The judges for the National Final Round shall announce the winning team.
-The runner-up and best Brief Score from the National Rounds shall also be identified.
+The runnerup and best Brief Score from the National Rounds shall also be identified.